lsu-ddem/LSU-Pathways-Main/content/project/High School/index.md

 {{< spoiler text="Computing and Cybersecurity" >}}
 #### Overview:

- This pathway is currently a key part of two major grants from the National Science Foundation and US Department of Education.
-The computing pathway is part of a research partnership with the East Baton Rouge Public School System.
-For more information on BRBYTES please visit <a href="https://www.brbytes.org/" Target="_blank">brbytes.org.</a> For an outline of recommended courses in the computing pathway, please see the
- <a href="../../brochures/ComputingFlowChart.pdf" Target="_blank">recommended order of courses flyer.</a>

 - <a href="../../brochures/ComputingBrief2024.pdf" target="_blank"> Computing and Cybersecurity brief (Incoming freshmen for 2024-25) </a>
 - <a href="../../brochures/ComputingBrief2023.pdf" target="_blank"> Computing and Cybersecurity brief (Incoming freshmen for 2023-24 or earlier) </a>
 - <a href="../../brochures/ComputingStudent.pdf" target="_blank"> Computing student information flyer</a>